 I’ve never really eaten much Greek food.
 All I ever knew about it was that it has strange names, gyros are really good, and I like Greek salad.
-I’m currently in Greece visiting the Greek islands and on this trip I was determined to dig into the local food.
-So far all my meals have involved traditional Greek food with every meal being a revolving door of new dishes.
+I’m currently in Greece visiting the Greek islands, and on this trip I was determined to dig into the local food.
+So far all my meals have involved tradi-tional Greek food in a revolving door of new dishes.
 My thoughts?
 Greek food is delicious.
-There’s a lot of variety, a lot of good flavors, and lots of cheese and meat.
-Additionally, I always thought of Italians as masters of doing stuff with eggplant but the Greeks do just as good of a job.
-After doing some really “hard” research, here’s some of my favorite dishes:
+There’s a lot of variety, many robust flavors, and tons of cheese and meat.
+Additionally, I always thought of the Italians as masters of doing stuff with eggplant, but the Greeks do just as delicious a job.
+After doing some really “hard” research, here are some of my favorite dishes:

-I always thought a Greek salad was an American invention.
-Like Chinese food is Americanized with crab rangoons and sesame chicken, I always thought this salad was the same.
+I always thought Greek salad was an American invention in the same way Chinese food is Americanized with crab ran-goons and sesame chicken.
 Turns out, I was wrong.
-Of course though, in Greece it’s different.
+Of course, though, in Greece it’s different.
 There’s no lettuce, a lot more tomatoes, and a big block of feta cheese on top.
-It’s not what I get back home….it’s way better.
+It’s not what I get back home…it’s way better.
 I tend to have it a lot for lunch.

-This is the complete package- meat, rice, and salad.
-You get a full meal here and the portions are quite big—no need for an appetizer!
-Souvlaki is what we Americans call a kebab- skewers of meat and vegetables grilled to perfection.
+This is the complete package: meat, rice, and salad.
+You get a full meal with this, and the portions are quite big—no need for an appetizer!
+Souvlaki is what we Americans call a kebab, skewers of meat and vegetables grilled to perfection.
 It’s simply delicious.
 I love grilled food.
-There’s nothing better than the mix of grill tomatoes and chicken in your mouth.
+There’s nothing better than the mix of grilled tomatoes and chicken in your mouth.

 There’s not much to say about this dish.
-It’s a big block of cheese fried to heart clogging goodness.
-Make sure you eat it right away otherwise the cheese gets hard and its not as nice.
+It’s a big block of cheese fried to heart-clogging goodness.
+Make sure you eat it right away before the cheese gets hard.

 Stuffed Vine leaves

 Usually grape leaves stuffed with rice and meat, these are a great appetizer.
-Small finger sized portions make them easy to eat, the meat is very juicy, and the sauce (don’t know what it is) adds a lot of flavor to it.
+Small finger-sized portions make them easy to eat, the meat is very juicy, and the sauce (don’t know what it is) adds a lot of flavor to it.
 It’s a very traditional dish around Greece and Turkey.
-They are found everywhere.
+They’re everywhere.
 Great snack food too!

-These wraps are a late night snack staple for me.
-Only about 3 Euros, I dig into these every night on my way home from a night out.
-It’s deliciously unhealthy….especially when they put french fries in them too!
-A cheap and quick meal, it is like they were created for the budget traveler!
+These wraps are a late-night snack staple for me.
+For only about three euros, I dig into these every night on my way home from a night out.
+It’s deliciously unhealthy…especially when they put French fries in them too!
+A cheap and quick meal, it’s like they were created for the budget traveler!

 Now this is just a small (emphasis on small) selection of Greek food.
-It’s just what I’ve tried and what I’ve liked.
-There is a lot more out there I have yet to try, though I’m going to make a great effort to!
+It’s just what I’ve tried and liked.
+There’s a lot more out there I have yet to try, though I’m going to make a great effort to!
 If you can’t make it to Greece to have these dishes, try them at your local Greek place.
 Your stomach will thank you.
-Now, after writing this article, I’ve gotten hungry myself and, luckily, it is dinner time here.
+After writing this article, I’ve gotten hungry myself, and lucki-ly, it’s dinner time here.
 I’m off to try more delicious food.
 Suggestions are welcome.